Changes you can make to abolish inconsistent and outdated content

 - How to audit content for migration part II: Spreadsheet template – Provides a template specifically for content migration audits.

-- Downloadable guide, Content audits: How to conduct them effectively – Provides detailed information and instructions on how to conduct different types of audits.
+- Content audits: How to conduct them effectively (includes downloadable guide) – Provides detailed information and instructions on how to conduct different types of audits.

 Use your audit findings to clean up your content